American Heart Association Comes Clean…Sort Of.

 Re: selling my soul.
 It’s mine to sell.
 Do with yours as you please.

 Re: Lovaza.
-Great fish oil.
+Good drug.
 High levels of Omega-3.
 Fair to good rancidity markers.
 Except it’s unnecessary to have a fish oil drug.
-There are quite a few supplements that are reliable alternative for it.
-Lovaza costs $200 per month and an increasing amount of insurers are no longer covering it.
-Still, doctors and patients who feel drugs are superior to supplements seem resigned to paying a 10X premium for it.
+Doctors and patients who feel drugs are superior to supplements seem resigned to paying a 10X premium for it.
 It’s a money grab by big pharma.
 And the uninformed play along.

-To safely reduce triglycerides, cut out sugar, soda, candy and refined grains.
+To safely keep healthy triglycerides, combine dietary change (cut out sugar, soda, candy and refined grains), daily exercise, and take 3000 mg Omega-3 daily.
 Simple.

 Part 3 of my reply to Dr. Winfield: